-Each year volunteers from Waveney & Blyth Arts organise a programme of short guided walks that each highlight a particular part of our patch and celebrate connections with creative people from the past or present day – or provide an opportunity to be creative ‘en route’.
+Each year we organise a programme of guided walks that highlight a particular part of our patch and celebrate connections with creative people from the past or present day – or provide an opportunity to be creative ‘en route’.
 The walks are led by artists, writers, historians, ecologist, volunteers and local people with a passion for place.

 The extraordinary creative richness of this area is reflected in the fact that since 2011 over seventy unique walks have taken place – each one focused on different creative connections.